quest-friends/Planning/userStories.md

  * As a user I want to access a top 100 stories list.
  * As a user I want to upvote or downvote public stories.
  * As a user I want to select a story mode: written-word, illustration, free-form.
+ * As a user I want to attach a photo from my phone when contributing.